Overview

 Technical Summary

-All BasicCard families (Compact, Enhanced, and Professional) contain:
+All BasicCard families (Enhanced, Professional, and MultiApplication) contain:

-• a full implementation of the T=1 block-level communications protocol defined in ISO/IEC 7816-3: Electronic signals and transmission protocols, including chaining, retries, and WTX requests;
+• a full implementation of the T=1 block-level communication protocol defined in ISO/IEC 7816-3: Electronic signals and transmission protocols, including chaining, retries, and WTX requests;

 • a command dispatcher built around the structures defined in ISO/IEC 7816-4: Interindustry commands for interchange (CLA INS P1 P2 [Lc IDATA] [Le] );